Editor’s Note: Originally published in August 2014, this article was updated in May 2017 for accuracy and relevance.

 “There’s the one finger, the two finger, the salute, the 10 finger,” says Holly Bower, who has run bakery Holly B’s since the 1970s.
 “Everyone has their own signature.”
 Most common is the laconic index-finger mini wave, easy to pull off without removing one’s hand from the steering wheel.
 Newbies just off the ferry pick it up within minutes, a warm acknowledgement that quickly brings tourists into the fold.
 It’s one reason the island feels less touristy than the other islands.

 Notably smaller than Orcas or San Juan, Lopez is less overrun with visitors, and locals only number in the few thousands.
 Ask a Lopezian for their phone number and you’ll get only four digits—the rest (360-468-) is assumed.
 And the island’s most common nickname?
 Slowpez.

-Becky Smith, vice president of the island Chamber of Commerce and Lopez resident for three decades, doesn’t even consider herself a long-timer yet.
+Becky Smith, Lopez resident for three decades, doesn’t even consider herself a long-timer yet.
 But she still carries the Lopez wave to the mainland.
 “Sometimes I’ll keep doing it for the first mile or two in Anacortes, and other people look back at you like you’re crazy,” she says.

 Where to Eat

 Vortex Juice Bar and Cafe

 In a small house on the Lopez Village boardwalk, veggie-heavy soups, wraps, quesadillas, and salad bowls are available to go.
 Make your own drink blend from a staggering list of juices, including carrot, beet, lime, ginger, jalapeno (in a single serving).
 360-468-4740